embeddedarm/ts4100-environ-dc/README.md

 ## Software
 The main application logic is handled by a single shell script.
 This script pulls local weather data from [wttr.in](https://wttr.in), and reads the local environment information via the I2C temperature/pressure/relative humidity sensor on the daughtercard.
 The shell script is named `env-collect.sh`.

 The output of the collected data is formatted to fit on the screen (25x10 characters with the 4x5 pixel font used), and then the full text buffer is piped to the drawing tool `cairo-display-text`.
-This tool uses Pango, Cairo, and Fontconfig to take the text buffer and render it for the LCD screen.
-Formatting includes left shifting output from wttr.in to take up less space, as well as trimming any individual line down to 25 characters.
-This can result in text that is cut off on the right side of the screen, but most of the information is still viewable.
+This tool uses [Pango](https://pango.gnome.org/), [Cairo](https://www.cairographics.org/), and [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) to take the text buffer and render it for the LCD screen.

-A customized pixel font was created to cleanly handle all of the UTF-8 glyphs that are used by the wttr.in service.
+A customized pixel font was created to cleanly handle all of the UTF-8 glyphs that are used by the [wttr.in](https://wttr.in) service.

 Buildroot is used to compile all of the utilities and provide a bootable environment.
 In order to accomplish this, there are a couple of clever applications of Buildroot and this repository.

 First, this repository is a GNU/Linux source project using Autotools to configure the compilation of `lcd-helper` and `cairo-display-text` applications.
-The project is set up to also install the `env-collect.sh` script and ZPU firmware binary directly to the binary directory of the build process, as well as install the font file to the system fonts directory..
+The project is set up to also install the `env-collect.sh` script and ZPU firmware binary directly to the binary directory of the build process, as well as install the font file to the system fonts directory.

 Second, this repository contains a Buildroot external tree.
-This is what provides the Buildroot configuration file, project specific Buildroot board files, as well as defines package to build this project's userspace software.
-The package `ts4100-environ-dc` is set up to use this repository to build.
-That is, the Buildroot configuration in this repository defines this repository as a package.
-The package is the compilation and installation of the binaries noted above.
+This is what provides the Buildroot configuration file, project specific Buildroot board files, as well as defines the package to build this repository's userspace software.
+The Buildroot configuration in this repository defines this repository as the package `ts4100-environ-dc`.
+The package handles the compilation and installation of the binaries noted above.

 Last, the Buildroot external configuration contains, as a submodule, our [buildroot-ts.git](https://github.com/embeddedarm/buildroot-ts) repository.
 The buildroot-ts.git repository is also set up as a Buildroot external tree.
 It provides our utilities packages in addition to base configuration files for Buildroot.
 Inside of that is upstream Buildroot included as a submodule.
 These two external trees nest together to isolate their specific implementations from each other and from Buildroot itself.
 The external tree feature of Buildroot is useful in making project specific repositories such as this.

 ### SPI LCD
-The SPI LCD operation is similar to our TS-7553-V2.
 A virtual framebuffer device is created to represent the LCD and then a small daemon by the name of `lcd-helper` is started.
 This daemon is responsible for reading and writing between the virtual framebuffer and the actual LCD device.
 Applications write to the LCD by writing to the virtual framebuffer device.
 The actual application text is rendered to the virtual framebuffer via the `cairo-display-text` application.
-Any text that is given to this application via stdin is then rendered to the LCD with a border around it.
+Any text that is given to `cairo-display-text` via stdin is then rendered to the framebuffer with a border around it.
 This is then displayed on the LCD screen by the `lcd-helper` daemon.

 ### I2C Sensor
 The I2C temperature/pressure/relative humidity sensor is controlled by kernel drivers.
-The Buildroot external tree in this repository adds an FDT and kernel configuration fragment.
-This adds necessary drivers as modules and tells the kernel how they are connected on the I2C bus.
-The kernel driver returns the temperature in milli-C, the pressure in kPa, and the relative humidity in milli-%.
-The main script simply reads these values from the kernel and normalizes their output to degrees F, inHg, and %RH respectively.
+The Buildroot external tree in this repository adds an FDT and a kernel configuration fragment.
+This adds the necessary drivers to our default kernel config while the FDT tells the kernel how the LCD and I2C sensors are connected.
+The main script simply reads the I2C sensor values from the kernel and normalizes their output to degrees F, inHg, and %RH.

 ### ZPU
 The OpenPIR sensor used has a relatively short pulse duration when it is activated.
 It can be increased at the expense of longer startup times.
-A 7 second output pulse duration incurs a startup time of roughly 4 minutes.
-In order to easily catch the PIR pulse output and be able to use this to enable the backlight for an arbitrary duration of time, the [ZPU inside of the TS-4100 FPGA](https://docs.embeddedarm.com/TS-4100#ZPU) was used.
+A 7 second output pulse duration requires a startup time of roughly 4 minutes.
+In order to easily catch the PIR pulse output, have a fast startup time, and be able to use the short pulse to enable the backlight for an arbitrary duration of time, the [ZPU inside of the TS-4100 FPGA](https://docs.embeddedarm.com/TS-4100#ZPU) was used.
 The ZPU application here is very straightforward, the backlight will turn on if there is motion, and remain on until there is 10 seconds without motion.

 # Building
 ## Buildroot
 Buildroot will output a compressed tarball archive that is bootable on the TS-4100 eMMC or microSD card.
-The instructions below assume an SD card is used as there is some set up needed for U-Boot.
+The instructions below assume an SD card is used.

 Optionally, Docker can be used to build this project, see [Using Docker](#Using-Docker) below.